Walthamstow High Street vision Click to get info

 Walthamstow is home to Europe’s longest street market, with over 350 pitches from the Town Square to St James Street, and 100s of shops and businesses.
 The High Street connects the town centre, where The Scene and St James Street improvements have already transformed its eastern and western ends.

 The proposals for Walthamstow High Street and Market aim to improve design, management, and operation, celebrate the unique character and heritage of the area, support business owners and traders, making Walthamstow of the future a more attractive place to live, work, and visit.

 How do we want to involve you?

 These proposals provide more information on opportunities for place-making along the High Street.
-We would very much like your feedback on the proposals to understand more about local aspirations for the future of Walthamstow High Street.

 History of the market Click to get info